jdi-testing/jdi-light/README.md

 JDI – is the test Framework for UI test automation.
 It extends the Page Objects design pattern and introduces many additional elements along with implementation of its common usages.

 Our Test site: https://epam.github.io/JDI/

-Login to get access to all pages:
+Login to get access to all pages (Login: epam; Password: 1234)

-Login: epam

-Password: 1234

 Html Elements examples: https://epam.github.io/JDI/html5.html